AnthonyCHigney/home/_posts/2024-12-05-Trust-Pub-Bias.md

 We are not going to get unbiased estimates, nor will we be able to make correct inference about publication bias.
 The replication differences are driven by what is being replicated.

-However, given we know why the replications differ, it is trivially easy to make them conditionally exchangeable, and our inference will be much better.
+However, given we know why the replications differ, it is trivially easy to make them *conditionally exchangeable*, and our inference will be much better.
 We just condition on what accounts for the systematic difference in effect sizes.
 In fact, the authors do this:

 "An alternative to disabling asymmetry-based methods is to ensure that the meta-analytic model explicitly contemplates